wjzhengsh/blockchain/howto/ibp-console-join-network.md

 1. Navigate to the **Organizations** tab, click the **Import MSP definition** button, and select the JSON file that represents the peer organization MSP definition.
 2. Navigate to the **Nodes** page and click on your orderer node.
 On the ordering node panel, under **Consortium Members**, click **Add Organization**.
 On the side panel that opens, select `Org2 MSP` from the list of MSP definitions from your **Organizations** tab.
 3. Navigate to the **Channels** tab, click on `channel1` and then click the  **Settings** icon to update the channel and add the peer organization to the channel.
+4. In the **Choose from available orderers** drop down list, ensure that `Orderer` is selected.
+5. In the **Channel Updater MSP ID** drop down list, ensure that `org1MSP` is selected.
+6. In the **Associate available identity** drop down list, ensure that `Org1Admin` is selected.
-4. Scroll down to the section titled ` Add organizations to the channel` and open the `Select a channel member` drop-down list and select the peer organization MSP, `Org2 MSP` for the tutorial.
+7. Scroll down to the section titled ` Add organizations to the channel` and open the `Select a channel member` drop-down list and select the peer organization MSP, `Org2 MSP` for the tutorial.
-5. Click **Add** and then assign permissions for that organization.
+8. Click **Add** and then assign permissions for that organization.
 We recommend you make them an `Operator` so they can update the channel.
-6. Click **Update channel**.
+9. Click **Update channel**.

 After the admin of the orderer has joined your peer organization to the consortium and the channel, you need to import the ordering node into your console.
 You can then join channels that are hosted by the ordering service.
 Complete the following steps to **import** the orderer: